Restoring the pawpaw (Asimina triloba) to the Northern Illinois, one planting day at a time.

 The Pawpaw Foundation grew out of a shared conviction that the pawpaw, America's largest native fruit1 and a tree that once grew across the woodlands of Northern Illinois,2 deserves a place in our communities, our diets, and our ecological future.

 Every tree we plant is a long bet.
-Pawpaws don't fruit for five to seven years.3 We're betting that the people who plant them with us in 2026 will be the ones harvesting alongside their neighbors in 2032, and that Northern Illinois will be a little richer for it.
+Pawpaws don't fruit for five to seven years, sometimes as many as ten.3We're betting that the people who plant them with us in 2026 will be the ones harvesting alongside their neighbors a decade on, and that Northern Illinois will be a little richer for it.

 Austin Cliffe